paloesg/excide/README.md

     cp .env.sample .env

 Create and initialize the database.
-For rails version 4 and below;
+For rails 5 and above:

-    rake db:setup

     rails db:setup